tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2023-01-29-ptw-underground-11.md

 The show was held in its regular venue, [PTW Performance Center](@/v/ptw-targowa.md) in Chorzów.

 Foreign guests for this show included Danish wrestler Emilian Lewis, the Hungarian team of Dover and Icarus, and the French team of masked luchadors Aigle Blanc and Senza Volto.
-This was the only appearance of Aigle Blanc for PTW so far, and the second for Senza Volto who previously appeared at [Underground 6](@/e/ptw/2022-06-26-ptw-underground-6.md).
+This was the first appearance of Aigle Blanc for PTW, and the second for Senza Volto who previously appeared at [Underground 6](@/e/ptw/2022-06-26-ptw-underground-6.md).

 {% card() %}
 - - 'Pure Gold: [Gabriel Queen](@/w/gabriel-queen.md), [Vic Golden](@/w/vic-golden.md)'